serrodcal-functional-programming/freeTagless/README.md

 # freeTagless

-Final tagless approach in order to separate logic and implementation
+Final tagless approach in order to separate logic and implementation.